USS Linnet (AM-76)

-USS Linnet (AM-76), was a of the United States Navy during World War II.
+USS Linnet (AM-76), was a minesweeper of the United States Navy during World War II.

-Laid down on 18 June 1928 as the M/V Georgetown by Bath Iron Works Corp., Bath, Maine, for F. J. O'Hara and Sons, Inc. of Boston, Massachusetts.
-The ship was launched on 15 December 1928, and delivered on 19 December 1928.
-Renamed Linnet on 14 August 1940.
-Acquired by the U.S. Navy on 4 September 1940, conversion to a minesweeper began in September 1940 at the Bethlehem Steel Co. of East Boston, Massachusetts.
+The vessel was laid down on 18 June 1928 and built as the trawler Georgetown by the Bath Iron Works, Bath, Maine, in 1928 as third, yard number 121 and U.S. official number 228098, of three trawlers for F. J. O'Hara & Sons of Boston.
+Launching was on 15 December 1928 with delivey on 19 December 1928.
+The trawler was registered at with call sign MHCW, length of 114.7 ft between perpendiculars of 400 h.p. with a crew of 19 designated as engaged in cod and mackerel fishing, owner Trawler Georgetown (Mass.).

+During a blizzard in 1934 Georgetown sent a distress message from some 200 miles offshore.
+The located the trawler and towed it to port.

+Navy acquisition

+The trawler was acquired by the U.S. Navy on 4 September 1940 with conversion to a minesweeper begun in September 1940 at the Bethlehem Steel Co. of East Boston, Massachusetts.
 Commissioned as USS Linnet (AM-76) on 3 March 1941, conversion was completed in March 1941.
-Reclassified as an Unclassified Miscellaneous Auxiliary IX-166 on 20 April 1944.

-World War II Atlantic operations
+World War II operations

 Assigned to the Mine Warfare School, Yorktown, Virginia, Linnet engaged in experiments and training in the intricacies of mine operations.
 Upon completion of training in the spring 1942, the minesweeper sailed to join Fleet operations in the South Atlantic.

-South Atlantic operations

 Based at Recife, Brazil, Linnet played an important role in harbor clearing operations to permit the free movement of ships from that port.
 She regained in Brazilian waters until 22 February 1944, when she sailed for Norfolk, Virginia, arriving there 17 March.
 Linnet was reclassified IX-168 on 20 April for possible use as a small cargo ship.

 End-of-War deactivation

 Plans were changed, however, and she was decommissioned on 18 December 1944 at Boston, Massachusetts.
-Returned to the War Shipping Administration on 31 July 1945, and converted to mercantile service and renamed M/V Cambridge.
-Fate unknown.
+The War Shipping Administration (WSA) was advertising the vessel for sale by 9 July 1945 as Georgetown located at Quincy, Massachusetts with the vessel returned by the Navy to WSA on 31 July 1945.
+The reconverted vessel was renamed Cambridge.
+The vessel was out of documentation in 1977.